 Articulating Your Personal Story

 So, what should you include in your personal story?
-This will differ for every candidate but across the board I can tell you, NOT EVERYTHING!
+This answer will differ for every candidate but across the board I can tell you, NOT EVERYTHING!

 No one wants to read a long explanation detailing a chronological flow of your life.
 Instead, you must be focused, logical and unique.

 Make a list of everything you have done in your life and take the time to write it all down.
-Think carefully about the decisions you have made, activities you enjoy and most importantly, why you made those choices.
+Think carefully about the decisions you have made, activities you enjoy and, most importantly, why you made those choices.

 Think about your future goals.
-What do you want to do after you earn your MBA and again, why?
+What do you want to do after you earn your MBA and, again, why?

 He focused instead on what he did in the face of this situation.
 He shared his penchant for education starting at a young age.
-All of his extracurricular activities, past career choices, and future aspirations laddered up to this.
+His extracurricular activities, past career choices, and future aspirations laddered up to this.
 Sharing these highlights led to a compelling statement.
-His application strength didn’t come from his career successes but from how his essays were focused, his personal and professional moves were logical, and his career path was somewhat unique.
+His application strength did not come from his career successes but from how his essays were focused, his personal and professional moves were logical, and his career path was unique.

 Business schools want to know how you will make the business world (and the world more broadly) better when you leave their campuses.
 They also want to know how you will leave a unique mark.

-Past behavior is the best predictor of the future and we have all left a mark somehow or another.
+Past behavior is the best predictor of the future, and we all have left a mark in one way or another.
 No candidate is ever perfect; instead, we chart the best course we can with the hand we are dealt.
 The best personal statements show this.